Skip to main contentSkip to navigation

 My Windows 11 PC died and the drive is encrypted, but I never turned on BitLocker.
 What happened?

-Windows 11 enables Device Encryption by default on PCs that support Modern Standby and TPM 2.0.
-This encrypts the OS drive using the same AES-XTS algorithm as BitLocker, without any user action.
+Windows 11 enables Device Encryption by default on most modern PCs with TPM 2.0 and UEFI Secure Boot.
+Starting with Windows 11 24H2, Microsoft removed the earlier Modern Standby and restricted-DMA prerequisites, so automatic encryption now covers nearly all new installs signed in with a Microsoft Account.
+This encrypts the OS drive using AES-XTS without any user action.
 When the motherboard dies, the drive cannot auto-unlock on new hardware.
-Your 48-digit recovery key was automatically backed up to your Microsoft Account when encryption activated.
+Your recovery key was automatically backed up to your Microsoft Account when encryption activated.
 Log into account.microsoft.com/devices/recoverykey from another device to retrieve it.
 If you find the key, we image the encrypted drive using PC-3000 and decrypt it.
 If the key is not in your Microsoft Account and you have no other backup, the data is permanently inaccessible.

 Can data be recovered from a BitLocker encrypted drive?